yoctoproject/poky/documentation/migration-guides/migration-2.6.rst

    exists and has been replaced by the :term:`TESTIMAGE_AUTO` variable.

--  Inheriting the :ref:`testimage <ref-classes-testimage>` and
+-  Inheriting the :ref:`ref-classes-testimage` and :ref:`ref-classes-testsdk`
-   :ref:`testsdk <ref-classes-testsdk>` classes: best practices now dictate that you use the :term:`IMAGE_CLASSES` variable rather than the :term:`INHERIT` variable when you inherit the :ref:`testimage <ref-classes-testimage>` and :ref:`testsdk <ref-classes-testsdk>` classes used for automatic testing.
+   classes: best practices now dictate that you use the :term:`IMAGE_CLASSES` variable rather than the :term:`INHERIT` variable when you inherit the :ref:`ref-classes-testimage` and :ref:`ref-classes-testsdk` classes used for automatic testing.

 .. _migration-2.6-openssl-changes: